onflow/flow/docs/access-api-spec.md

 `ExecuteScript` executes a read-only Cadance script against the latest sealed execution state.

-This function can be used to read execution state from the Flow blockchain.
+This function can be used to read execution state from the blockchain.
 The script is executed on an execution node and the return value is encoded using the [Cadence JSON value specification](/docs/cadence-json-spec.md).

 ```
 rpc ExecuteScript(ExecuteScriptRequest) returns (ExecuteScriptResponse)